MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/hll-aggfunction.md

 ---
 title: hll() (aggregation function) - Azure Data Explorer
-description: This article describes hll() (aggregation function) in Azure Data Explorer. ms.reviewer: alexans ms.topic: reference ms.date: 09/05/2022
+description: Learn how to use the hll() aggregation function to calculate the results of the dcount() function in Azure Data Explorer. ms.reviewer: alexans ms.topic: reference ms.date: 09/20/2022
 ---
 # hll() (aggregation function)